-We give the detailed VQSS protocol in appendix C. Briefly, it consists of the following steps:
+We give the detailed VQSS protocol in appendix E. Briefly, it consists of the following steps:

-- The dealer shares encoded zero states using WQSS, and then each player further shares the state he receives, again using WQSS.
+- 1. The dealer shares encoded zero states using WQSS, and then each player further shares the state he receives, again using WQSS.
 The players and the classical TTP collectively check whether the states have been correctly shared and if they are in fact zeros. - 2.
-The players use the shared zero states to create a shared EPR pair.
+The players use the shared zero states to create an shared EPR pair.
 Half of it is decoded and returned to the dealer. - 3.
-Remove the top-level authentication (which uses the temporary key $k{dealer}$ ) from the EPR pair using transversal Clifford group operations. - 4.
+Remove the top-level authentication (which uses the temporary key k{dealer}) from the EPR pair using transversal Clifford group operations. - 4.
 The dealer teleports his state through the EPR pair.

 We note that it is possible to perform transversal Clifford operations between two shared secrets.
 The proof of this is very similar to the possibility of performing transversal Clifford operations on coded states.
-The only subtle point is that secrets shared by different dealers are actually protected in the same way (as we remove $k{dealer}$ ).
+The only subtle point is that secrets shared by different dealers are actually protected in the same way (as we remove k{dealer}).

-We describe the reconstruction protocol here, and defer the security proof of both protocols to appendix C. Like the sharing protocol the reconstruction uses a one-time authentication key $k{reconstructor}$ (with appropriate authenticated quantum channels), and the same player keys $k^i$ .
+We describe the reconstruction protocol here, and defer the security proof of both protocols to appendix E. Like the sharing protocol the reconstruction uses a one-time authentication key $k{reconstructor}$ (with appropriate authenticated quantum channels), and the same player keys k^i .

-Protocol Reconstruct-VQSS (Reconstructor R, Key for reconstruction $k{reconstructor}$ , Player Keys $k^i, 1 \le i \le n$ )
+Protocol Reconstruct-VQSS (Reconstructor R, Key for the reconstruction $k{reconstructor}$, Player Keys k^i for $1 \le i \le n$)

 - 1. Reconstructor: Create an EPR pair and share it as in Share-VQSS.
 This includes a tree of height 2 and taking out the top level authentication, but excludes the final teleportation step. - 2.
-All players and Reconstructor: Use quantum teleportation on the previously shared secret and on the reconstructor's shared EPR pair half to transfer the secret to the reconstructor's EPR-half which is still held by her.
-This is possible as after the removal of kreconstructor the codes of the dealer and reconstructor are actually identical, and it thus is possible to perform Clifford operations between their secrets.
+All players and Reconstructor: Use quantum teleportation on the secret shared before and on the reconstructor's shared EPR pair half to transfer the secret to the reconstructor's EPR-half which is still held by her.
+This is possible as after the removal of $k{reconstructor}$ the codes of the dealer and reconstructor are actually identical, and it thus is possible to perform Clifford operations between their secrets.